A business owner’s policy, commonly called BOP insurance, is liability and property insurance customized and bundled for your small business.

 - Helps care for your customers if they’ve been harmed as a result of your advertising claims

-- Reduces the risk of financial loss from accidents
+- Helps reduce the risk of financial loss from accidents

-- Protects your business from being sued by a third party
+- Helps protect your business from being sued by a third party

-- Limits losses from interruptions should your business suffer a catastrophe
+- Helps limit losses from interruptions should your business suffer a catastrophe

 What other types of insurance might my small business need?